 His relationship with Red Bull, however, remained strong, and Speed turned his attention to landing a Red Bull-backed drive in the States.

 Speed manned up from an evil stomach bug that once threatened his career’s longevity in 2003, so bouncing back after an exit from Formula One is right up his alley.
 Red Bull Racing Team took on the role of guidance counselor for Speed’s first few seasons in stock cars.

 After winning three poles and four ARCA races in 2008, Speed all but won Rookie of the Year and the ARCA Championship.
 Speed had both awards wrapped up until he was taken out at the last race of the year.
 That same year, Speed ventured into the NASCAR Truck Series.
 Winning in just his sixth race ever at Dover International Speedway and capturing the pole at Bristol Motor Speedway is his ninth start.

 Over the next few seasons (2009-2013), Speed raced a few times in the NASCAR Nationwide Series, capturing the pole in his first ever NASCAR Nationwide Series race at Las Vegas Motor Speedway.
 He also finished in the top-10 in eight of his 13 races ran in 2009.
 Speed soon, however, focused on the top series in NASCAR, the Sprint Cup Series.
 Speed sat outside pole four times, had one top-five and three top-tens over the years.

 In 2013 Speed also began racing in the Global Rallycross Series.
 He competed in Xgames in Brazil at won Gold in his first ever race for OlsbergsMSE, Rdio and Ford.
 As well as winning the GRC race in Charlotte.

-In 2014, Speed has teamed up with Andretti Autosport, Volkswagen and 7up to race for the Global Rallycross Series Championship.
+In 2015, Speed has teamed up again with Andretti Autosport and Volkswagen to race for the RedBull Global Rallycross Series Championship.